Techtonica/curriculum/javascript-7/lesson-plan.md

 ### Objective
 **Students will be able to**
-- Read RegExps in Javascript
+- Read and write RegExps in Javascript
 - Use RegExps to test and replace strings
+- Understand basic regular expression special characters, `.*+?\w\d`

 ### Specific Things To Teach
 - JavaScript's RegExp syntax/structure
+- Basic regular expression characters
 - How RegExp modifiers work
 - The 4 string methods and 2 RegExp methods that work with RegExps